-In comparison, the Raw Refraction Render Element (VRayRawRefraction) is a color render element that takes materials and their colors into account when rendering refraction.
-Multiplying these two render elements together produces the VRay Refraction Render Element (VRayRefraction).
+In comparison, the Raw Refraction Render Element (vrayRE_Raw_Refraction) is a color render element that takes materials and their colors into account when rendering refraction.
+Multiplying these two render elements together produces the Refraction Render Element (vrayRE_Refraction).

 Deep output – Specifies whether to include this render element in deep images.

-The Refraction Filter Render Element is useful for changing the appearance of refractive elements, after rendering, in a compositing or image editing application.
-In the example, the refractions are brightened and tinted using the Refraction Filter RE.
-See the render before and after compositing.
+The Refraction Filter Render Element is useful for changing the appearance of refractive elements after rendering, using a compositing or image editing application.
+Below are examples of possible uses.

 Underlying Compositing Equation

-The Refraction Filter Render Element is multiplied by the Raw Refraction to produce the same information seen in the Refraction pass, but having them separated allows them to be manipulated individually before combining them together.
-This allows for greater control over the final image.
+The Refraction Filter Render Element is multiplied by the Raw Refraction to produce the same information seen in the Refraction pass, but having them separated out allows them to be manipulated individually before combining them together.

-- To properly calculate the refraction information in the Refraction Filter, Raw Refraction, and Raw Refraction Filter Render Elements, the Refraction Render Element must also be rendered at the same time, even if it's not going to be used in the compositing process.
+- To properly calculate the refraction information in the Refraction Filter and Raw Refraction Render Elements, the Refraction Render Element must also be rendered at the same time, even if it's not going to be used in the compositing process.
 Doing so enables all the refraction information to be included in the rendering calculations.